 Hi!
 My name is Jun.
-My pronouns are they/them.
+My pronouns are they/them (alt. she/he).
 I'm always a work in progress.

 I have been an artist most of my life and have had a tattoo practice since 2012.
-I make all kinds of art, enjoy sharing knowledge, listening to dreams, and hearing your woes and joy.
+I make all kinds of art, enjoy sharing knowledge and experiences, listening to dreams, and hearing your woes and joy.

-I identify as Queer/ace/trans/femme-androgynous/non-binary Japanese-American.
+I identify as Queer/demi-ace/trans/Genderfluid Japanese-American.
 I am an immigrant to Očhéthi Šakówiŋ/Anishinaabe territory (MN-mpls - source) and first-gen, as well as an only child of an immigrant.
-I grew up lower-middle class and experienced childhood abuse.
-I am a survivor of assault and oppression, my life path is that of honesty and healing through self-work, consistent education, and community-connection.
+I grew up lower-middle class and healing from childhood trauma.
+I am a survivor of assault and oppression, my life path is that of honesty and healing through self-work/therapy, education, and community-connection.

 1) Where are you located?

-I have will have availability in Minneapolis or Oakland for new clients/projects in the next year.
+I have will have availability in Minneapolis, Oakland, and LA for new clients/projects next year.

 2) What is your pricing/rates?

 Small Tattoo - an hour or less - $200 and under

 Extensive Tattoo (full day) - 6~9hrs - $800-1000

 *Starting A Large Piece: First session ~ 600-1000… Following sessions ~ minimum $200 until finish.